There are two ways you can build your tree in Treejack: build it directly in Treejack or create it in a spreadsheet then import it in.

-In the following example, the highest level label is 'Food', and its first child is 'Vegetables'.
-To add another child at the same level as 'Vegetables', you can either click the + icon on the 'Food' label, or press enter after typing in a label on the same level:
+In the following example, the highest level label is 'Home', and its first child is 'Accounts and cards'.
+To add another child at the same level as 'Accounts and cards', you can either click the + icon on the 'Home' label, or press enter after typing in a label on the same level:

 To add a third level, click the + icon next to the second level label.
-In the example below, the label 'Carrots' is a child of the node 'Vegetables':
+In the example below, the label 'Credit cards' and 'Accounts' are children of the node 'Accounts and cards':